mossgreen/mossgreen.github.io/_posts/2017-08-22-java-constructors-101.md

 - **Not allowed modifiers**:
   abstract, final, native, static, or synchronized.

-If a class only has static methods, you may want its cosntructor to be `private`, in order to make it cannot create new instance.
+If a class only has static methods, you may want its constructor to be `private`, in order to make it cannot create a new instance.

-## Parametered types
+##  Constructors with parameters

-If you want your object being constructed with some values, you could initialized it in constructor
+If you want your object being constructed with some values, you could initialize it in a constructor.

 E.g., you have a **Person** class, want to initialize it with **name**
 ```java